 Ayurveda is an ancient, intuitive science based on the observation of nature.
-It is a 5000 years old holistic healing system of Medicine that is indigenous to and widely practiced in India, but its principles can be applied to meet the needs of any individual of any cultural background.
+It is a 5000 years old holistic healing system of Medicine that is indigenous to and widely practiced in India.
+Its principles can be applied to meet the needs of any individual of any cultural background.
+But what is the ayurvedic view on stress?

 The word Ayurveda translates to mean “Knowledge of Life”.